ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

--  Update the version number in: (1) the top-level CMakeLists.txt file, (2) the Code documentation, (3) the User’s manual, (4) the release shell script, (5) the install batch file for Windows.
+-  Update the version number in: (1) the top-level CMakeLists.txt file, (2) the Code documentation, (3) the User’s manual, (4) the release shell script, (5) the install batch file for Windows, (6) CHANGELOG.md.

 -  Run the regression tests using the latest version number and confirm that all results are correct.